Methylenediphenyl Diisocyanate and Diamine (MDI/MDA) substances - information sheet

 Overview

-• Under CEPA 1999, the risk posed by a substance is determined by considering both its hazardous properties (its potential to cause adverse human health or ecological effects) and the amount of exposure there is to people or the environment.
+• The risks posed by a substance are determined by both its hazardous properties (potential to cause adverse human health or ecological effects) and the amount or extent of exposure to people or the environment.

 About these substances

-• The screening assessment focused on 5 methylenediphenyl diisocyanate substances (MDIs) and 2 methylenediphenyl diamine substances (MDAs), making up the MDI/MDA Substance Grouping.
+• The screening assessment focused on 5 methylenediphenyl diisocyanate substances (MDIs) and 2 methylenediphenyl diamine substances (MDAs), referred to collectively as the MDI/MDA Substance Grouping under the Substance Groupings Initiative of the Chemicals Management Plan (CMP).

 • These 7 MDIs and MDAs were assessed together due to their similarities in chemical structure, properties, and use patterns.

-• The substances in this grouping are man-made chemicals that are not expected to occur naturally in the environment.
+• These substances are not expected to occur naturally in the environment.

-• The major use of 4,4'-MDI, pMDI, and of mixed MDI is in the manufacture of polyurethanes and polyurethane products, such as adhesives, coatings, insulation foams, flexible packaging laminate, and foam slabs used in furniture.
+• According to information gathered by the Government, 4,4'-MDI, pMDI, and mixed MDI are primarily used is in the manufacture of polyurethanes and polyurethane products, such as adhesives, coatings, insulation foams, flexible packaging laminate, and foam slabs used in furniture.
 They are used as adhesives in the production of engineered wood products, such as oriented strand board (wood panel used in construction).

 • MDIs are also used in do-it-yourself (DIY) adhesive, sealant and insulating products, such as spray polyurethane foam (SPF) products.